-Results 1–10 of 56 for "Curriculum"X related to "Letters: December 2013" Refine Your Search Refine Your Search TopicEducation (41)HIV & AIDS (10)Children (4)Learning & memory (4)Testing issues (3) 10 more... [+] Personality (2)Sleep (2)Anxiety (1)Death & dying (1)Depression (1)Emotional health (1)Race (1)Schizophrenia (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorBenjamin, Ludy T. Jr. (2)O'Leary, Ann (2)Bowleg, Lisa (1)Brabeck, Mary (1)Britton, Paula J. (1) 21 more... [+] Carey, Michael P. (1)Dwyer, Carol (1)Engle, T. L. (1)Forsyth, Andrew D. (1)Fujitsubo, Lani C. (1)Greider, Jack J. (1)Jeffrey, Jill (1)Kain, Craig (1)Kalichman, Seth (1)Kennedy, Darlene (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)Lucariello, Joan (1)Mausner, Bernard (1)McCombs, Barbara (1)Nogare, Mario A. (1)Renner, Michael J. (1)Semrud-Clikeman, Margaret (1)Snellgrove, Louis (1)Whitcomb, David H. (1)Woods, Paul I. (1)Hide details Results 1–10 of 56 Previous 1 2 3 ...
+Results 1–10 of 56 for "Curriculum"X related to "Letters: December 2013" Refine Your Search Refine Your Search TopicEducation (41)HIV & AIDS (10)Children (5)Learning & memory (4)Testing issues (3) 11 more... [+] Personality (2)Sleep (2)Anxiety (1)Bullying (1)Death & dying (1)Depression (1)Emotional health (1)Race (1)Schizophrenia (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorBenjamin, Ludy T. Jr. (2)O'Leary, Ann (2)Bowleg, Lisa (1)Brabeck, Mary (1)Britton, Paula J. (1) 22 more... [+] Carey, Michael P. (1)Dwyer, Carol (1)Engle, T. L. (1)Forsyth, Andrew D. (1)Fujitsubo, Lani C. (1)Graham, Sandra (1)Greider, Jack J. (1)Jeffrey, Jill (1)Kain, Craig (1)Kalichman, Seth (1)Kennedy, Darlene (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)Lucariello, Joan (1)Mausner, Bernard (1)McCombs, Barbara (1)Nogare, Mario A. (1)Renner, Michael J. (1)Semrud-Clikeman, Margaret (1)Snellgrove, Louis (1)Whitcomb, David H. (1)Woods, Paul I. (1)Hide details Results 1–10 of 56 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
-For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 2.Lesson 4: EmotionA lesson on brain mechanisms, the autonomic nervous system, cognition and facial expressions.Curriculum 3.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
+For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 2.Lesson 4: EmotionA lesson on brain mechanisms, the autonomic nervous system, cognition and facial expressions.Curriculum 3.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 4.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
 This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 5.Lesson 2: HungerA lesson about physiological determinants of hunger, homeostasis, obesity and eating disorders.Curriculum 6.Procedural Timeline for Motivation and EmotionA timeline for a lesson on instinct, arousal, hunger, obesity, aggression and achievement.Curriculum 7.TOPSS — Unit Lesson PlansUnit lesson plans for high school psychology teachers for day units that include a procedural timeline, a content outline, suggested resources and activities, and references.
 Some of the content is password protected and reserved for TOPSS members only.Curriculum 8.Lesson 2: Sleeping and DreamingA lesson covering the stages of sleep, REM, quiet and active sleep, and disorders such as insomnia, narcolepsy, jet lag and apnea.Curriculum 9.Handout 1 for States of ConsciousnessFirst version of the background of dreamer Doris, a 65-year-old woman living in a Chicago suburb.Curriculum 10.Discussion/Essay Questions for Motivation and EmotionQuestions on arousal theory, anger, risk-taking, curiosity and instinct.Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 56 for "Curriculum"X related to "Letters: December 2013"